At least 6 teens shot after Milwaukee Juneteenth celebration ends

-MILWAUKEE — (AP) — At least six teenagers were shot Monday afternoon around where Milwaukee’s Juneteenth celebration had just wrapped up, according to police and fire officials.
+MILWAUKEE — (AP) — At least six teenagers were shot around where Milwaukee’s Juneteenth celebration had just wrapped up, according to police and fire officials.

 Milwaukee Police Chief Jeffrey Norman said six teens were shot, including a 17-year-old who may have been a gunman himself and is in custody.
 Police were still seeking additional suspects who hadn’t yet been identified.